How Long Does It Take Google to Verify Your Business? Complete Approval Timeline Guide

 Already have an existing listing you’ve forgotten about?
 That could be your problem.
 Google’s system flags duplicate business listings, often resulting in verification delays or outright rejections.
 This commonly happens when:

-• Multiple employees have attempted to claim the same business
+- Multiple employees have attempted to claim the same business independently

-• A business previously existed at your location, and their listing hasn’t been properly removed
+- A previous business existed at your location, and their listing hasn’t been properly removed

 Sometimes the problem isn’t with your listing but with the verification process itself:

-If you suspect verification issues, don’t keep requesting new postcards—this can actually reset the process and cause further delays.
-Instead, explore alternative verification methods or contact Google support.
+If you suspect verification issues, don’t keep requesting new postcards every few days—this can actually reset the process and cause further delays.
+Instead, wait the full 14 business days before requesting a replacement, or explore alternative verification methods through Google support.

 How to Verify Your Business Listing on Google

-Understanding your verification options can help you choose the fastest method for your specific situation:
+Understanding your verification options can help you choose the fastest method for your specific situation.
+Let’s walk through each method step-by-step:

 Postal Mail Verification